cck42/Assignment-1/README.md

 -   How to resolve Travis thing (is this because all my github accounts are associated with my gmail?)
 -   What is a transposition?
 Why is it used?
--   Clarify what he means us to do with the constants for factor variables
 -   How to submit (fork, sandbox, or create own repository)
--   Why is my beautiful markdown file not being recognized
+-   Why is my beautiful markdown file not working